<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Kanban

-Kanban means “shop keeper’s sign” in Japanese.
-It is a visualization methodology that allows for just-in-time manufacturing and streamlined workflow in other industries.
+Kanban means “shopkeeper’s sign” (or "signpost") in Japanese.
+It is a visualization methodology that enables just-in-time manufacturing and streamlined workflows in other industries.
 The idea is to use visual cues to deliver the correct inputs a process needs when it needs them.
 This means that stock levels of raw materials, components, work in progress and finished goods can be kept to a minimum.
 Today, many organizations use digital Kanban boards to visualize the movement of work in progress through a process.

 Standard Work